 In 1973, they established the Margaret Hayman Charitable Trust to receive their royalties.
 For about 25 years the trustees made small grants mainly to organisations linked to peace, or Quakers, or both, as well as some grants to individuals for study.

 Fast forward to 2000 and the dot com bubble, which enabled their middle daughter’s seed capital firm to make a significant return on the only successful investment in the portfolio.
-Most of the proceeds came into the Margaret Hayman Charitable Trust, which is now able to make a few slightly larger grants, following the interests of two of the three daughters, and their own daughters.
+Most of the proceeds came into the Margaret Hayman Charitable Trust, which is now able to make slightly larger grants, following the concerns of Margaret and Walter’s daughters and grandchildren.